The Center for Advocacy & Dispute Resolution

 The competition consists of two preliminary rounds followed by a quarterfinal round in which eight teams compete, then a semifinal round in which four teams compete.
-The two winners of the semifinal round compete in the championship round on Sunday morning.
-During the three preliminary rounds, each team will prosecute and defend the case at least once.
+The two winning semifinal round teams compete in the championship round.
+During the preliminary rounds, each team will prosecute and defend the case.